Description

 'The Average Drawdown Duration is an extension of the Maximum Drawdown.
 However, this metric does not explain the drawdown in dollars or percentages, rather in days, weeks, or months.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• The average days below previous high over 5 years of Vanguard Total Stock Market Index Fund is 124 days, which is larger, thus worse compared to the benchmark SPY (124 days) in the same period.
+• Looking at the average days below previous high of 124 days in the last 5 years of Vanguard Total Stock Market Index Fund, we see it is relatively higher, thus worse in comparison to the benchmark SPY (124 days)

-• During the last 3 years, the average time in days below previous high water mark is 182 days, which is larger, thus worse than the value of 181 days from the benchmark.
+• During the last 3 years, the average days below previous high is 180 days, which is greater, thus worse than the value of 179 days from the benchmark.

 Performance (YTD)